Almost every mortgage shopper has the same question at some point, especially when rates are surging or diving:

 - A small mortgage relative to your home’s value also affords you more options if you need to refinance to improve your cash flow.

-- Spy Tip: Due to government regulations, it’s easier to get approved if your loan-to-value (LTV) is 65% or less.
+- Spy Tip: It’s easier to get approved if your loan-to-value (LTV) is 65% or less.
+There are many more lenders willing to lend when a borrower has 35%+ equity.
 These low-LTV mortgages often have cheaper rates too, unless your credit is shabby.

 - Higher rates hurt less when you have a short amortization.

-- Here’s a simple example: Over five years, a 1.00%-point higher rate increases your interest cost almost 80% more if you’ve got a 25-year amortization, compared to a 5-year amortization.
+- Here’s a simple example: Over a five-year term, a 1%-point higher rate increases your interest cost almost 80% more on a 25-year amortization than a 5-year amortization.

 ☐ You’re a Risk-Tolerant Rate-hike Skeptic